-4.2.4.4.1 Oil-burning heating furnaces combined with cooling units in the same air duct system shall be installed in accordance with NFPA 31, Standard for the Installation of Oil-Burning Equipment.
+△ 4.2.4.4.1 Oil-burning heating furnaces combined with cooling units in the same air duct system shall be installed in accordance with NFPA 31.

-4.2.4.4.2 Gas-burning heating furnaces combined with cooling units in the same air duct system shall be installed in accordance with NFPA 54, National Fuel Gas Code.
+△ 4.2.4.4.2 Gas-burning heating furnaces combined with cooling units in the same air duct system shall be installed in accordance with NFPA 54.